Sire and Semen Info

 Semen available here

-We used Yellowstone on our heifers this breeding season (2021) and we are anxious to see his calves this May.
+We have used Yellowstone on our heifers and cow herd since 2021.
+We are anxious to see what his daughters .
 With his double breeding to Beral of Wye, Birth Weight EPD of -3.5 and a high $EN score he was as impressive in person as he was on paper.
 Bred to make you money.
+UPDATE- this bull has died of natural causes making his semen limited.

 Pinebank Southeast 116D